Quantum Advantage in Distributed Sensing with Noisy Quantum Networks: Introduction

-Under the aforementioned unitary encoding channel, the optimal probe state for this problem has been shown to be the global GHZ state ~\cite{proctor2018multiparameter,proctor2017networked}.
+Under the aforementioned unitary encoding channel, the optimal probe state for this problem has been shown to be the global GHZ state ~\cite{proctor2018multiparameter,proctor2017networked}, i.e., a GHZ state $|\mathrm{GHZ}\rangle=(|0\dots 0\rangle+|1\dots 1\rangle)/\sqrt{2}$ involving all the sensors on each sensor node.
 Therefore, we choose this global GHZ state as the target initial probe state to prepare in the quantum network of sensors.
 The preparation of the probe state over a quantum network can be decomposed into two steps.
-Firstly the quantum network will distribute a $d$-qubit GHZ state across all $d$ sensor nodes, with each node having one qubit.
+Firstly, the quantum network will distribute a $d$-qubit GHZ state across all $d$ sensor nodes, with each node having one qubit.
 Each node can then perform local entanglement generation~\cite{monz201114,song2019generation,omran2019generation,ho2019ultrafast,pogorelov2021compact,mooney2021generation,zhao2021creation,comparin2022multipartite,zhang2024fast,cao2024multi,yin2024fast} to extend the size of the global GHZ state: By entangling $(n-1)$ additional quantum sensors per node, the global GHZ state will have $nd$ qubits in total.
-Given noisy quantum networks, we consider that the prepared initial probe state is mixed.
-Motivated by Pauli twirling~\cite{dur2005standard,emerson2007symmetrized,dankert2009exact} which is able to transform error channels into Pauli channels, and stabilizer twirling~\cite{toth2007efficient} which can cancel off-diagonal density matrix elements under a stabilizer basis, we assume that the initial probe state is GHZ-diagonal: $\rho_0=\sum_a\lambda_a|\psi_{a0}\rangle\langle\psi_{a0}|$ with all $\lambda_a$ being non-zero, where $a$ is the index of the pure GHZ basis state $|\psi_{a0}\rangle$.
-This Pauli error model has also been utilized in a recent study of single-parameter quantum metrology with graph states~\cite{shettell2020graph}.
-According to the assumed GHZ-diagonal form of initial probe state, we can analytically derive the quantum Fisher information (QFI)~\cite{helstrom1969quantum} which characterizes the lower bound of parameter estimation variance, the quantum Cram\'er-Rao bound (QCRB).
+Note that only $(d-1)$ Bell pairs are needed to distribute the $d$-qubit GHZ state over the $d$ nodes, see App.~\ref{app:architecture}.
+Therefore, such global GHZ states are arguably the easiest to generate by future quantum networks which primarily distribute Bell pairs~\cite{kimble2008quantum, wehner2018quantum}, which further justifies why we choose them as the probe states.